 The Notice Regarding Denial of Workers' Compensation Benefit is to be used when a decision has been made to deny the claim.
 This notice relates both to eligibility for temporary as well as permanent disability benefits.
-The Division of Workers' Compensation requires that the denial notice must be sent within 14 days after the decision has been made, and must be sent to the employee within 90 days after the injury occurs to avoid the presumption of compensability provided for in Labor Code §5402.
+The Division of Workers' Compensation requires that the denial notice must be sent within 14 days after the decision has been made and must be sent to the employee within 90 days after the injury occurs to avoid the presumption of compensability provided for in Labor Code §5402 (less time if a COVID-19 or public safety officer presumption applies).